London School of Commerce

+London School of Commerce, legally St Piran's School (GB) Ltd, is a private, independent higher education institution and associate college of the University of Suffolk located in London, England.
+It is not a member institution of, or related to, the University of London.

-LSC hosts students from 130 nationalities, studying at the London Campus.
-The LSC Group of Colleges operates worldwide, with campuses in Malta, Colombo, Kuala Lumpur and Dhaka.
+Its main campus is located in Southwark, with international campuses in Malta, Colombo, Kuala Lumpur and Dhaka under the LSC Group of Colleges.

-The LSC is accredited by the British Accreditation Council for Independent Further and Higher Education, Association of Independent Higher Education Providers (AIHEP) and the DFE.
-LSC is also a member of Education UK – British Council, registered with the Department for Innovation, Universities and Skills (DIUS) on its Register of Education and Training Providers.
+It offers bachelors degrees in business and healthcare on behalf of other institutions.
+It also offers an MBA programme.
+It has been criticised as being a diploma mill, particularly in regards to its international campuses.

 History

 The London School of Commerce (LSC) was founded in November 1999, with an initial group of 55 students.
 They studied postgraduate and undergraduate programmes in Business and Computing in collaboration with Charles Sturt University, Australia.

-In 2007, with the widening portfolio of collaborations, another sub-division, the School of Business and Law (SBL) was formed, which conducts more specialised programs in Accounting and Business.
-The School of Business and Law is an Associate College of the University of Gloucestershire.
+In 2007 the School of Business and Law (SBL) was formed, which conducts more specialised programs in Accounting and Business.
 Simultaneously the Group started expanding overseas, and opened two campuses; Westminster International College (WIC) in Kuala Lumpur and Asian Centre for Management and Information Technology (ACMIT) in Bangladesh.

 Three new colleges were added in 2010–2011.
 A new division in Sri Lanka was validated on 1 December 2010, and officially opened on 1 February 2011 as the British School of Commerce.
 Another campus in Belgrade, Serbia was validated on 8 December 2010, and officially opened on 8 February 2011.

-The LSC Group has formed a Charity Foundation known as COPTE (Combating Poverty Through Education).
-The Charity is registered in order to sponsor educational projects, primarily in developing countries.
-The COPTE's mission is to assist destitute children in their educational path, through direct and philanthropic grant giving in order that the poverty cycle may be broken.
-One of the projects to receive support from COPTE in 2009 was Maw Sevana Home for Boys, Colombo, Sri Lanka.
+Campuses and facilities

+London School of Commerce group of colleges consists of local and overseas campuses.